Roundup · Updated: August 2026

 Con

-It is inbound buying-intent monitoring, not a contact database or a cold-email sender.
-Deliberately narrow.
+It is buying-intent monitoring, not a contact database or a cold-email sender.
+Deliberately narrow, on purpose.

 Where EaseClaw fits, and where it does not

 Since I built one of these, let me be precise about its lane so you do not buy it for the wrong job.
-“AI lead generation” spans several jobs, contact databases (Apollo, Cognism), AI enrichment (Clay), AI cold email (Instantly, Smartlead), website visitor ID (RB2B), and autonomous AI SDRs (Artisan).
+“AI lead generation” spans several jobs: contact databases and enrichment (Apollo, Clay, ZoomInfo, Cognism), and AI outbound sending, including autonomous AI SDRs (Instantly, Smartlead, AiSDR, 11x).
 EaseClaw is none of those.
-It is the inbound, social buying-intent lane.
-It watches eleven sources for people already describing the problem you solve, scores each post 0 to 100, and drafts a reply you review and send.
+It is the AI buying-intent lane.
+It watches 12 platforms, Reddit, Hacker News, LinkedIn, X, GitHub, Stack Overflow, Quora, Product Hunt, and more, for people already describing the problem you solve, scores each post 0 to 100, and drafts a reply you review and send.
 Then it stops.
 It never auto-posts.

 Said plainly: EaseClaw is not a contact database, so it will not hand you a list of ten thousand emails, and it is not a cold-email blaster, so it will not run sequences or warm up inboxes.
 The whole point is the opposite of buying a list and blasting it.
 You engage people who are already asking, with the timing on your side, and a human presses send every time.
 It complements the tools above rather than replacing them: intent tells you who is asking now, a database or a sender helps you follow up at scale.